The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 I’m a doctor, and I couldn’t access the online ballot.
 Why?

-In the future, if you have difficulty logging in to our system, please use the “comment” tool on the ballot site and let us know.
+In the future, if you have difficulty accessing our system, please use the “comment” tool on the ballot site and let us know.
 We’re happy to work through the problem so you can vote.

 I’ve heard the list is rigged—that only doctors who advertise with 5280 make it.
 Is that true?

 Nope.
-The Top Doctors list is completely unaffected by which doctors advertise in the magazine.
+The Top Doctors list is unaffected by which doctors advertise in the magazine and/or on our website.
 Doctors sometimes choose to advertise after they’ve been chosen for the list, but how much or if and when doctors choose to advertise are not taken into consideration.
 Period.

 How does 5280 choose the medical specialties on the list?

 Through the years we’ve worked to improve Top Doctors by updating the categories, increasing the number of eligible voters, and considering suggestions from health care professionals.
-For the better part of two decades, our categories have included only specialties approved by the American Board of Medical Specialties (although we do not include every ABMS specialty).
+For more than two decades, our categories have included only specialties approved by the American Board of Medical Specialties (although we do not include every ABMS specialty).
 This system for choosing categories eases confusion among doctors filling out the survey and reduces the amount of lobbying we get from doctors and hospitals that would like us to include more obscure specialties.

 So why aren’t categories such as chiropractic and podiatry ever included in the list?